Highlights

 Tumour evolution is a dynamic process involving the accumulation of genetic alterations.
 The evolutionary processes that give rise to these genetic alterations are complex and not well understood, however, in some malignancies these have been related to prognosis and treatment susceptibility.

-Evotest provides a method based on DNA/RNA sequencing, for stratifying prostate cancer patients into one of two prognostic groups: Canonical-evotype and Alternative-evotype.
+The method stratifies prostate cancer patients into one of two prognostic groups: Canonical-evotype and Alternative-evotype.
 These evotypes are based on the evolutionary accumulation of genetic alterations caused by the androgen receptor.
 Evotest is a genomic marker panel with a machine learning classifier that outputs a 2D risk score, informing on: 1) the most likely evotype and 2) the degree of disease progression relative to the evotype.

 The Evotest method has been developed using 159 prostatectomy samples and validated on 900 samples.